Galway Girl (Ed Sheeran song): Critical reception

-The song has been ranked as one of the worst songs of 2017 by Time and New York Post.
+Galway Girl was ranked as one of the worst songs of 2017 by Time and New York Post, with the latter calling it a "hodgepodge of borderline-offensive Irish clichés".

 Chart performance

 The song entered the UK chart at number two behind "Shape of You" when it became available for download on the album release.
 As of September 2017, the song has sold 1.2 million combined units in the United Kingdom, with 246,000 in actual sales and 0.95 million in streams.

 In Ireland, it debuted at number one on the singles chart.
 It also reached the number one chart position in Scotland and Slovenia.
 In the United States, the song peaked at number 53, and has sold 210,813 copies as of October 2017.

 Music video

 On 11 April 2017, Sheeran shot the POV music video for "Galway Girl" in Galway, Ireland, and filmed it himself on a Sony α7S on body-mounted Ikan EC-1 gimbal rigged to a Steadicam vest.
 The video was directed by Jason Koenig, who also directed the music video for "Shape of You", and director of photography Johnny Valencia.
 It was uploaded to Sheeran's official YouTube channel on 3 May 2017.
-The video has over 568 million views as of January 2023.